AgentMC/Sao19/Translate/En/Part5.md

 Sadore hit the outer plate of the silver-shining machine dragon with a big hand covered with countless scars and said.

 "......
 Kiri-boy, the thermal elements pressure meter says we’re up to 80%.
-And make sure to set small output opening."
+So make sure to set injectors opening lower."

 "Oh, that’s truly master!
 The pressure is......
 That's right,...... one kilome per one square cen."